psalmone19/project03/README.md

 - use express with node.js
 - use socket.io for real time interaction
 - set up routes that point to right view pages
-- OAtuh user log in
+- OAuth user log in
 - using paper.js for drawing canvas

 ##Usage